 An often-overlooked factor in choosing a house to buy is utilities.
 The type of utilities available in a neighborhood will affect both your budget and quality of living.

-- Does the house use a sewer, cesspool or a septic system?
+- Does the house use a sewer, cesspool, or septic system?

 - Is the house hooked up to town or well water?

-- See if your prospective neighborhood is hooked up to natural gas or homes are heated by electricity, oil, propane or solar energy.
+- See if your prospective neighborhood is hooked up to natural gas or if homes are heated by electricity, oil, propane, or solar energy.

 - Will you be cooking on a gas or electric stove?